The Trump Organization: Leadership under Donald Trump

 Donald Trump worked for his father's business while attending the University of Pennsylvania, and in 1968 officially joined the company.
-In the early 1970s, Fred became chairman of the board while Donald was made president of the company.
-Around 1973, he began referring to the business as the Trump Organization.
+In the early 1970s, Fred gave himself the title chairman of the board and named Donald president of the company.
+Around 1973, Donald began referring to the business as the Trump Organization.
 (Note: Donald Trump says in The Art of the Deal that he began using the Trump Organization name during conversations with Victor Palmieri which began in 1973.
 However, the name was used in at least one advertisement as early as 1972.)
 The business had previously been referred to on occasion as the Fred C. Trump Organization, the Fred Trump Organization, or the Trump Organization, but had not had a single formal name.

 Civil rights suit

 In 1973, the U.S. Department of Justice's (DOJ) Civil Rights Division filed a civil rights suit against the Trump Organization charging them for violating the 1968 Fair Housing Act by refusing to rent to Black people.
 The National Urban League had sent Black and White testers to apply for apartments in Trump-owned complexes.
 The White testers got the apartments, whereas the Black testers did not.
 According to court records, four superintendents or rental agents reported that applications sent to the central office for acceptance or rejection were coded by race.

 A 1979 Village Voice article quoted a rental agent who said Fred Trump had instructed him not to rent to Black people and to encourage existing Black tenants to leave.
 In 1975, a consent decree described by the head of DOJ's housing division as "one of the most far-reaching ever negotiated" required Trump to advertise vacancies in minority papers and list vacancies with the Urban League.
 The Justice Department subsequently stated that continuing "racially discriminatory conduct by Trump agents has occurred with such frequency that it has created a substantial impediment to the full enjoyment of equal opportunity."